turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 ### 3. What is a return value?

 The return value is the answer or output to the code you have written and called.
 The return itself will end the function execution.
 Return values are displayed in the form of data types (strings, numbers, and booleans).
-You can prompt them from a `console.log()` or a `return` statement.
+You can prompt them from a `console.log()`.

 ### 4. In the space below, create a function named `hello` that will print `"Sam I am"`.

 ```
-function hello(alias) {
+function hello() {
-  console.log(alias)
+  console.log()
 }

 hello("Sam I am");